ArtFlag/sphinxtechnicalwriting/source/continuousdeployment.rst

 This file has to follow Travis CI specifications, but it's already quite clear:

 #.
 Use Python 2.7 as main language, and run only on the Master branch.
 #.
-Install the python modules contained the requirements.txt file of the repo.
+Install the python modules contained the ``requirements.txt`` file of the repo.

-   This file contains names of Python modules and makes life easy for any contributor:
+   This file contains names of the Python modules we need (dependencies):

    .. code-block:: yaml

-      #sphinx, the platform
+      #Sphinx
       sphinx

-      #sphinx extension
+      #Sphinx extensions
       sphinxcontrib-fulltoc

-      #module to upload files to Amazon S3
+      #Module to upload files to Amazon S3
       boto3

 #.
 Once the environment is ready, run the following command: ``make html linkcheck``.

    The commands builds the HTML output from Sphinx and runs the link checker.

 #.
-If this script succeed, run the following command: ``python ./upload-docs.py``.
+If the previous script succeeded, run the following command: ``python ./upload-docs.py``.

    This Python file contains a script to upload the output to Amazon S3.
 More on this later.

 That's it for a first version!
 Every time Master gets a new commit, Travis builds the docs and if the build is successful, it publishes the output on S3.

+Before we make it test our documentation more extensively, let's talk about testing.